Getting started with TAGUETTE

 View highlighted & tagged text

 If you want to see all the highlighted text associated with a given tag, first go to the Highlights tab in the left pane.
-Click a tag, and in the right pane you will see a list of quotes with a blue link to the document where they originated from and all their associated tags with a black badge:
+Click a tag, and in the right pane you will see a list of quotes with a blue link to the document where they originated from and all their associated tags with a black badge.
+The tag on the left pane will also be highlighted:

 If you want to see all the highlighted text for all documents and all tags, click See all highlights and you will see a list of quotes with a blue link to the document where they originated from and all their associated tags with a black badge:

+If you hover your mouse over a highlighted section of text, you will see tags in a tooltip to the right of your mouse cursor.
 To explore your highlighted document in a different way, you can try clicking on Backlight checkbox.
-You see see it underneath the Add a document button.
+You can see it underneath the Add a document button.
 It will grey out all the non-highlighted text to make the highlighted text really pop.
 We found this to be a nice view for exploring the texts differently:

 To export the codebook of your project - this is a list of all the tags that you've created alongside their description - use the dropdown menu in the Project tab in the left pane of Taguette, underneath the project description.
 There is a variety of export options, including